lakokodave/hperSDK/tokenvm/README.md

 for an external `tokenvm` is always transparent and is never inherited implicitly by the transfers between other `tokenvms`.
-The ability to impose this restriction (without massively driving up the cost of each transfer) is possible because AWM does not impose an additional overhead per Subnet connection (no "per connection" state to maintain).
+The ability to impose this restriction (without massively driving up the cost of each transfer) is possible because AWM does not impose an additional overhead per kaia line connection (no "per connection" state to maintain).
 This means it is just as cheap/scalable to communicate with every other `tokenvm` as it is to only communicate with one.